intrinio/ruby-sdk/docs/CompanyApi.md

 company_api = Intrinio::CompanyApi.new

 opts = {
+  page_size: 100, # Float | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }